pesi-/node-busmq/docs/usage.md

 * `object` - the object to persistify.
 * `properties` - an array of property names to persist.

+### bus.promisify(object)

+Convert all eligible methods in the provided object into promise based methods instead of callback based methods.
+Once the methods are promisified, it is possible to use them with async/await.

+* `object` - one of `queue`, `channel`, `pubsub`, `service`

 ### bus.federate(object, target)

 Federate `object` to the specified `target` instead of hosting the object on the local redis servers.